Copient AI customer story | HeyGen

 To create that winning combination, Copient.ai needed a partner that could provide more interactive, engaging, and scalable sales training to deliver business impact in record time.
 That’s when Copient.ai combined its conversational AI technology with HeyGen’s interactive avatars—staying ahead of the competition and transforming how sales teams learn and adapt in today’s fast-moving climate.

-“We’re actively competing with a growing number of companies trying to solve the role-play at scale challenge, but because of our work with HeyGen, we’re ahead of the game.”
+“We’re actively competing with a growing number of companies trying to solve the role-play-at-scale problem, but because of our work with HeyGen, we’re ahead of the game.”

 Teaching the virtual trainer with HeyGen’s AI technology